ftlabs/suggestr/README.md

 -   Compare the above two lists and identify the topics that do not appear in the correlated list
 -   Sort the discovered topics by their follow/unfollow ratio
 -   Return a list of sorted topics

+\*An example backup of the data is located in the project folder, for Labs reference

 ## Data conversion